techgirl11/lead-management-app/SOLUTION.md

 The frontend of the application resides in ui folder.
 The frontend has two tab components; The application fetches data from /getUsers Rest API created in the server directory of this project.
 The invited tab shows all the users with '**new**' status and accepted tab shows all the users with '**accepted**' status.
 On click of accept / decline button, the /updateUser Rest API is called that updates the status of a user to **accepted** / **declined**.

 The ui is built on react.
-The material-ui is used to create components like tabs, cards etc and material-ui icons for the various icons used in this project.
+React The material-ui is used to create components like tabs, cards etc and material-ui icons for the various icons used in this project.
+React lets us create simple as well as nested components.
+Material UI provides a rich set of components, it is a well maintained and robust library.
-Axios module is to make get and post api requests.
+Axios module is used to make get and post api requests.
 Momentjs is used to format date in the project.
+This library makes working with dates and time very quick and easy.

 ### Implementation of Backend: